IuliiaKonovalova/school_app/README.md

   ![Profile change password page](documentation/features/profile_change_password_page/change_password_fields.png)

-If there any errors in the fields, the user will see the error message.
+If there are any errors in the fields, the user will see the error message.

-Under the fields there are 2 buttons "Go Back" and "Submit".
-If the user doesn't want to change the password, he/she can click on "Go Back" button and will be redirected to the profile page.
-If the user wants to change the password, he/she can click on "Change Password" button and will be redirected to the profile page and the password will be change if all conditions were met.
+Under the fields, there are two buttons, "Go Back" and "Submit".
+If the user doesn't want to change the password, he/she can click on the "Go Back" button and will be redirected to the profile page.
+If the user wants to change the password, he/she can click on the "Change Password" button and will be redirected to the profile page, and the password will be changed if all conditions are met.

   ![Profile change password page](documentation/features/profile_change_password_page/cancel_delete_buttons.png)